Ease of Use

 BlockFi Interest Rates

 The rates offered on BlockFi interest accounts depend on what cryptocurrency you’re depositing.
-You’ll get the best rates if you deposit Tether (USDT) and other stablecoins like USDC, GUSD, and BUSD.
+You’ll get the best rates if you deposit Tether (USDT) and other stablecoins like USDC, GUSD, BUSD, and DAI.

 Interest is paid out in the cryptocurrency that you’re lending to BlockFi, not your local currency.